OFS/ofs.github.io/docs/hw/d5005/dev_guides/afu_dev/ug_dev_afu_d5005.md

 ## 4.1.
 Set AFU Synthesis Environment
 <a name="SetAFUSynthesisEnvironment"></a>

 Here, you will create the synthesis environment to build the `host_chan_mmio` example.
-The <span title='Platform Interface Manager, An interface manager that comprises two components: a configurable platform specific interface for board developers and a collection of shims that AFU developers can use to handle clock crossing, response sorting, buffering and different protocols.'>**PIM** </span> flow includes the synthesis environment creation script `afu_synth_setup` for this task.
+The PIM flow includes the synthesis environment creation script `afu_synth_setup` for this task.
 The usage of afu_synth_setup is shown below:

 ```
 usage: afu_synth_setup [-h] -s SOURCES [-p PLATFORM] [-l LIB] [-f] dst